-17. Other information
+18. Other information

-17.1.
+18.1.
 Post-employment benefits

 According to the IFRIC, post-employment benefits can be likened to a "benefit following the employment relationship" of the "Defined-benefit plan" type for which its value is determined using actuarial type methods in accordance with IAS 19.
-Consequently, at year end, they are measured on the basis of the accrued benefits method using the Projected Unit Credit Method.
+Consequently, at year-end, they are measured on the basis of the accrued benefits method using the Projected Unit Credit Method.

 This method entails forecasting future payments on the basis of historic, statistical and probabilistic analyses and the adoption of appropriate demographic data.
 This allows the accrued post-employment benefits to be calculated on a certain date in an actuarial sense, distributing the charge over the years of the estimated working life remaining for workers and no longer as charges to be paid if the company ceases operation on the date of the financial statements.

-The actuarial gains and losses, defined as the difference between the book value of the liability and the current value of the obligation at the end of the period, are recognised on the income statement.
+The actuarial gains and losses, defined as the difference between the book value of the liability and the current value of the obligation at the end of the period, are recognised directly in the statement of comprehensive income, therefore in shareholders' equity.